anton-kashnikoff/100-days-of-swift-projects/Project16/README.md

 # Capital Cities
 The application is made for training skills in working with MapKit.
 ## Description
-The app shows a map using MapKit and capitals cities in it with extra informayion about them.
+The app shows a map using MapKit and capitals cities in it with extra information about them.
 ## System requirements
 * Swift 5.9
 * iOS 13.0+